mooniak/stick-no-bills-font/README.md

 ## License

-STICK NO BILLS™ Font is released under the  [SIL Open Font License](http://scripts.sil.org/OFL)
+STICK NO BILLS Font is released under the  [SIL Open Font License](http://scripts.sil.org/OFL)

 For information on what you're allowed to change or modify, consult the OFL-1.1.txt and OFL-FAQ.txt files.
 The OFL-FAQ also gives a very general